Varshneyhars/advanced-key-generator/README.md

 [![Coverage Status][coveralls-image]][coveralls-url]
 [![CodeFactor][codefactor-image]][codefactor-url]

-`generate-api-key` is a library for generating random API (Application Programming Interface) keys or access tokens.
+`advanced-key-generator` is a library for generating random API (Application Programming Interface) keys or access tokens.
 By using this library, a Node.js backend service can generate API keys or access tokens, then issue them to users and/or other services that require access to the capabilities and resources provided by the API service.

 ## Table of contents